mustafaasiroglu/wildfires-turkey/readme.md

 Satalite tile images on map visuals: https://www.bing.com/maps/

-An sample Power BI Dashboard is designed to visualize these data sources and this dashboard is available live at https://aka.ms/wildfires-turkey-dashboard adress.
+An sample Power BI Dashboard is designed to visualize these data sources and this dashboard is available live at https://aka.ms/wildfires-turkey-dashboard.

 # Dashboard Sections
 _Latest wildfires by location, risk level, status and date:_